michaeltlombardi/pentola-book/manuscript/05-combat.md

 ## Injury and Recovery

-When a character takes damage that their armor points can't soak, they lose hit points.
+When a character takes damage that their armor points can't soak, they lose Blood.
-When a character reaches 0 hit points they are dead.
+When a character reaches 0 Blood, all additional damage inflicts major wounds.

 <!-- TODO: Add an option for not-dying at 0 and one less brutal? -->